onflow/cadence/docs/language.md

 The constructor function may require parameters if the [initializer](#composite-data-type-fields) of the composite data type requires them.

-Composite data types can only be declared globally and not locally in functions.
+Composite data types can only be declared within smart contracts and not locally in functions.
 They can also not be nested.

 ### Composite Data Type Fields